What are Volumetric Ratios In Air & Sea Freight

 To effectively calculate your volumetric ratios, you can use the formula below.

-The key rule to remember is: You will always be charged by whatever is higher, your volumetric ratio or your cubic meters or KGs.
+The key rule to remember is: You will always be charged by whatever is higher, your chargeable weight or your cubic meters or KGs.

 Volume ratio: 1 cbm = 167 kgs